enzoooviacru/Viacucis_Spotify-EDA/README.md

 ## Overview of Dataset
 ```
 - How many rows and columns does the dataset contain?

     The dataset had 953 rows × 24 columns before cleaning and 813 rows x 24 columns after cleaning.

 - What are the data types of each column?
 Are there any missing values?

-  Before cleaning the dataset, all columns are int64 data type except for 'track_name', 'artist(s)_name',
+    Before cleaning the dataset, all columns are int64 data type except for 'track_name', 'artist(s)_name', 'streams',
-  'streams', 'in_deezer_playlists', 'in_shazam_charts', 'key', and 'mode' are of object data type.
+  'in_deezer_playlists', 'in_shazam_charts', 'key', and 'mode' are of object data type.
+There were missing values in the
+  'streams', 'in_shazam_charts', and 'key' column.

 ```